RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 But equally, the Bible has a lot to say about mercy, that people can be spared what they ‘deserve’ for the crime or sin committed.
 God is spoken of as being merciful throughout the Old and New Testaments, and Christians see Jesus’ death on the cross as the ultimate example of God’s mercy: Jesus took the punishment for sin in the place of humankind.

 In some circumstances, they may see that treating an offender mercifully may be the best option.
 For example, if they have made important steps to change, or show deep remorse and a desire to make reparation themselves.
 This principle of mercy would also influence the way they see the aim of punishment: it should equip people to live better lives afterward, as opposed to being a mechanism simply to pay for wrongdoing.
 The Bible asks Christians to ‘act justly, love mercy and walk humbly with God.'
 (Micah 6:8).

 Adding weight to this is the Christian gospel - the 'Good News' of Jesus Christ - which is central to the Christian faith.
 When a person becomes a Christian, they are given an opportunity to repent of their sins and have a new life.
 Whatever they've done wrong is wiped out through Jesus dying in their place.
 Therefore, many Christians believe that the main aim of punishment should be about the reformation of the criminal, helping to give them new skills, 're-programming' them to turn their lives around and become valuable members of society.

 For many Christians, this element of humility is important when thinking about crime and punishment.
-The Bible teaches that all have sinned, no one is perfect.
+The Bible teaches that all have sinned, and no one is perfect.
 It is not for anybody to point the finger, but recognise that all have committed sins against each other.
-As such many Christians recognise a need to provide help and hope for those who have committed crimes, as well as those who have suffered from it.
+As such, many Christians recognise a need to provide help and hope for those who have committed crimes, as well as those who have suffered from them.